Balfour Castle, Angus

 Balfour Castle was a baronial mansion at Balfour Mains, near Kirkton of Kingoldrum, Angus, Scotland.
-The castle which was built in the 16th century is largely demolished except for a six-storey circular tower.
+The castle was built in the 16th century and was largely demolished except for a six-storey circular tower.
 A farm house has been built incorporating some of the ruins in c.
 1845.
 The farmhouse and castle remains were designated as a Category B listed building in 1971.